-Pedro Vicente is an Associate Professor at the Nova School of Business and Economics at the Universidade Nova de Lisboa and the scientific director of NOVAFRICA.
+Pedro Vicente is a Professor at the Nova School of Business and Economics at the Universidade Nova de Lisboa and the scientific director of NOVAFRICA.
 His main research interests include development economics, with an emphasis on political economy issues, and a special interest in Africa.
 Pedro has designed and conducted fieldwork (including randomized field experiments) in Angola, Cape Verde, Guinea-Bissau, Mozambique, Nigeria, and Sao Tome and Principe.

 He has published articles in journals such as the Economic Journal and the Journal of Development Economics.
 Pedro holds a Ph.D. in Economics from the University of Chicago, is affiliated with BREAD and with the CSAE at the University of Oxford.
 He is a Lead Academic for Mozambique at the IGC, a consortium between the LSE and Oxford, and a consultant for the World Bank.

 Established in 1998 in Bonn, Germany, IZA is an independent, non-profit research institution supported by the Deutsche Post Foundation with a focus on the analysis of global labour markets.
 It operates an international network of about 1,500 economists and researchers spanning across more than 50 countries.

 Based on academic excellence and an ambitious publication strategy, IZA serves as a place of communication between academic science and political practice.

 The Foreign, Commonwealth & Development Office (FCDO) leads the UK's work to end extreme poverty.
 We're ending the need for aid by creating jobs, unlocking the potential of girls and women, and helping to save lives when humanitarian emergencies hit.

 FCDO is a ministerial department, supported by 12 agencies and public bodies.